Your First App

 1. In the IDE, click on File→New File or Project.

-2. Select Applications→Sailfish OS Qt Quick Application and then click Choose.
+2. Select Application→Sailfish OS Qt Quick Application and then click Choose.
+Alternatively, if you want to create a QML only project, select Application→Sailfish OS Qt Quick Application (QML Only).

 3. Give a name to your project.
-Ensure it is created somewhere under your home directory and click Next.
+Ensure it is created somewhere under your workspace (by default your home directory) and click Next.

 4. You can edit the short description of your project or just click Next.